 We focus on the safety of our products by reviewing, testing, and considering each product carefully with general product safety in mind.
 Especially high-risk products categorized as toys, kitchenware and lighting must comply with the European standards under the relevant directives to ensure that no harm is done to the end consumer and to reduce environmental risks.
 We also conduct chemical testing and assessments on products to ensure that they are food approved and fire retardant, nor tested on animals.

-For the SS22 season we have tested more than 180 different items within the new collection.
+For the new SS23 collections we have tested more than 140 different items (out of 570 new styles).
 All tests have conducted at a third-party laboratory.

 Responsible sourcing of products